Real Estate Commission Rates in Chicago: What Sellers Pay in 2026

 Current Chicago Commission Rates

-According to industry data, the national average real estate commission rate has declined from around 6% in the 1990s to approximately 5.3% today.
-Chicago tends to fall right at this average, though realtor commission rates vary by property type, price point, and neighborhood.
+According to RealTrends industry data, the national average bundled commission has declined from around 6% in the 1990s to roughly 5.3% today, and it keeps falling.
+The listing side, the part a Chicago seller actually controls, commonly runs an example 2.5%, and it varies by property type, price point, and neighborhood.

 Chicago Commission Rates by Price Point